kuiperzone/PupNet-Deploy/README.md

 This is a simple ini file in which the deployment project is configured.
 You will see that each parameter is documented.
 Where local paths are given, they are local to the `.conf` file, and not your current working directory.
+Always use the forward-slash '/' as a path separator.

 ### Desktop File ###